Charles314/Data_IIPCM/README.md

 empirical results.

-The empirical application is based on data from the NielsenIQ Dataset at the Kilts Center for Marketing Data Center at The University of Chicago Booth School of Business.
+The empirical application is based on data from the NielsenIQ Dataset at the Kilts Center for Marketing Data Center at The University of Chicago Booth School of Business.
 The data set cannot be included in this package.
 The data can be acquired at: https://www.chicagobooth.edu/research/kilts/datasets/nielseniq-nielsen.